Pickled Jalapeno Peppers

 Years ago, my father made pickled jalapeno peppers that, as a kid, I thought were amazing.
 They weren’t too spicy and had an awesome crunch, like pickles.
 This recipe was spot on.

-Most recipes I found cooked the peppers in the brine.
-I chose not to boil the jalapenos so they would hold their snappy crunchiness.
+In most recipes, I found they cooked peppers in the brine.
+I chose not to boil the jalapeños so they would hold their snappy crunchiness.
 It worked beautifully.
-These pickled jalapenos peppers are exactly what I remember.
+These pickled jalapenos peppers are precisely what I remember.

 This recipe yields perfect, crunchy, and flavorful jalapenos that stay crunchy.
 They are nothing like those mushy store-bought peppers.